charleshamesse/LSD-SLAM-Docker/README.md

 # LSD-SLAM-Docker

-This is an implementation of a Docker image to use LSD-SLAM in its official implementation.
+This is a Docker image to use LSD-SLAM using its official codebase, written for ROS Indigo and Ubuntu 14.04.
 ```
 git clone https://github.com/tum-vision/lsd_slam lsd_slam
 docker build -t lsdslam:latest .